Oregon Board of Licensed Professional Counselors and Therapists

 Putting it all in context.
 We are all deeply influenced by a wide range of forces, many of which are beyond our control: the makeup of our genes, the environment in which we grew up, our culture and our society, to name a few.
 I believe strongly in taking responsibility for our actions—but I also feel that understanding context is essential to cultivating compassion for ourselves and others.

 Integrating theories.
-I’m influenced by a broad range of psychological theories, including Humanistic/Rogerian, Existential, Psychodynamic, Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), and I draw from them and others as needed to address your unique goals and struggles.
+I’m influenced by a broad range of psychological theories, including Humanistic/Rogerian, Existential, Psychodynamic, Internal Family Systems (IFS), Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), and I draw from them and others as needed to address your unique goals and struggles.

 Mindfulness.
 Mindfulness involves stepping out of our incessant thinking about the past and future and bringing our awareness into the present moment.
 It sounds simple, and it is—but it’s not easy!
 Nonetheless, I believe that cultivating mindfulness is a vital element of healing and growth.